UWPCE-PythonCert/PythonCertDevel/source/modules/EnvironmentOverview.rst

     In [1]:

-If that doesn't work -- try:
+If that doesn't work, try:

 .. code-block:: bash

   $ python3 -m pip install iPython

-And try it again (you may need to restart your terminal)
+And try it again (you may need to restart your terminal).

-If that doesn't work -- go back to the install instructions.
+If that doesn't work, go back to the install instructions.

 git
 ---